Caerlower/asa-manager/README.md

 ### Transaction Failed

-- Check if your account has sufficient Algos for the transaction fee
+- Check if your account has sufficient testnet Algos for the transaction fee
 - Ensure the receiver has opted-in to the asset
 - Verify asset IDs are correct
 - Check the account's spending key has signing authority